-The potential maximum exposure under these lease guarantees was approximately \$39.0 million and \$48.2 million as of December 31, 2013 and 2012, respectively.
-The potential maximum exposure represents the amount of the remaining lease payments on all outstanding guaranteed leases as of December 31, 2013 and 2012.
+The potential maximum exposure under these lease guarantees was approximately \$27.2 million and \$39.0 million as of December 31, 2014 and 2013, respectively.
+The potential maximum exposure represents the amount of the remaining lease payments on all outstanding guaranteed leases as of December 31, 2014 and 2013.
 However, upon default, we have the option to purchase the tractors.
 We could then sell the tractors and use the proceeds to recover all or a portion of the amounts paid under the guarantees.
-Alternatively, we can contract with another owner operator who would assume the lease.
-There were no material defaults during the years ended December 31, 2013 and 2012 and no potential material defaults.
+Alternatively, we can contract with another owner operator who would assume the lease or continue to operate the leased tractor in our company fleet.
+There were no material defaults during the years ended December 31, 2014 and 2013 and no potential material defaults.

-We had a liability of approximately \$0.7 million at December 31, 2013 and \$1.0 million as of December 31, 2012, representing the fair value for estimated defaults of the guarantees, based on a discounted cash-flow analysis which is included in current and non-current liabilities in our Consolidated Balance Sheets.
+We had a liability of approximately \$0.3 million at December 31, 2014 and \$0.7 million as of December 31, 2013, representing the fair value for estimated defaults of the guarantees, based on a discounted cash-flow analysis which is included in current and non-current liabilities in our Consolidated Balance Sheets.
 We are amortizing the amounts over the remaining lives of the respective guarantees.